jreich5/photo-showcase-node/README.md

 I started started this project by first building out a <10min [prototype](https://github.com/jreich5/photo-showcase/blob/main/ten-minute-prototype.html) in a single HTML file with JavaScript.
 I did this to get a quick sense of the basic functionality of the project.

 After completing the prototype, I decided to build out a front-end app using React+TypeScript with Vite and Bun.
 My goal with this build was to strike a balance between over-engineering and adhering to as many best practices as possible.

+**Note**
+I chose Bun as a fun challenge and for the DX.
+It was incredibly fast but proved too exprimental for Windows.
+This version uses Node, npm, and Jest.

 I prioritized the following considerations: